illyrica/hexa-space-nextjs/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Exercise

-### Exercise 1: May the 4th be with you!
+## Exercises 1: May the 4th be with you

-#### Goal: Add the new business rule to the domain.
-Adjust the UI to show the reduced prices.

-1. **_Business Rule: Every year on the 4th of May all spaceships prices are reduced by 10%._**
-2. also show Discount-Banner near the Price Display
-3. show original Price as strike through
+Goal of this exercise is to show space-ships that are on sale.

+### Step 1

+The first step is to mark a space-ship on sale if a space-ship is on sale.

+### Step 2

+If a ship is on sale then the price is reduced by 10%.
+The old price should also be displayed but crossed out.

+### Step 3

+The customer does not have to pay an interest rate if the space-ship is on sale.

+### Step 4

+The sales banner and the price reduction should only be show on May the 4th.

-### Exercise 2: An elegant Weapon for a more civilized age
+## Exercise 2: An elegant Weapon for a more civilized age

-#### Goal: Calculate each ships weapon power and display it
+Goal of this exercise is to calculate each ships weapon power depending on how many weapons a ship posses and display it in the space-ship store-front.